 In 1995 he was featured in Guitar Player Magazine - USA (Spotlight session).

-From 2001 until 2006, Gustavo played/toured with the renowned group the Dig Trio.
+From 2001 to 2006, Gustavo played and toured with the group Dig Trio.

 In 2005, Gustavo released the book “Hybrid Picking for Guitar”.
 This book is the first method entirely dedicated to the art of combining pick and fingers to play the guitar.
 The book is in its 3rd edition and it has been receiving praise worldwide.

 In 2008, he released the follow up book “Hybrid Picking Exercises: Single Note Permutations”, with more than 1,400 different exercises based entirely on math permutations.
 Also in 2008, Gustavo released a live DVD/CD combo called “In Concert” where he features original compositions.
-On that same year, he was invited by ESC Records (Germany) to write and record an arrangement of Steely Dan’s “Aja”, to be part of a tribute CD called “Maestros of Cool”.
-The CD was released in USA and Europe.
+On that same year, he was invited by ESC Records (Germany) to write and record an arrangement of Steely Dan’s “Aja”, to be part of a tribute CD “Maestros of Cool”.

 In 2011, Gustavo released his third book, “Hybrid Picking Lines and Licks”.
 Guthrie Govan wrote the foreword for it.

-Gustavo performed/recorded with John Stowell, Esperanza Spaulding, Frank Potenza, Bob Mintzer, Richard Smith, Hiromi, Tony Grey (John Mclaughlin), Prasanna, Julio “Chumbinho Herrlein, Richard Bona, Greg Hopkins, Brett Wilmott, Mauricio Zottarelli, Tim Ries (Rolling Stones, Steve Wonder), Nelson Faria, José Pienasola (Elis Regina, Chico Buarque, Leny Andrade), Prasanna, Marina Elali, Hiroaki Honshuku, Dough Johnson, Zuzo Moussauer, Frank Solari, among others.
+Greg Hopkins, Brett Wilmott, Mauricio Zottarelli, Tim Ries (Rolling Stones, Paul Simon, Steve Wonder), Nelson Faria, Jose Pienasola (Elis Regina, Chico Buarque, Leny Andrade), Marina Elali, Hiroaki Honshuku, Dough Johnson, Gilson Schachnik, Zuzo Moussauer, Frank Solari, among others.